wellscrosby/MRGHoloOcean/docs/usage/weather.rst

 .. image:: day_length.gif

-.. note:: By default, the day cycle in Holodeck worlds is turned off and time is fixed.
+.. note:: By default, the day cycle in HoloOcean worlds is turned off and time is fixed.

 The day cycle length is set in minutes.